greenm01/vb4x/docs/ec4x_specs.md

 ### 2\.4.3 Raiders

-The Raider is the most advanced ship in the arsenol, outfitted with cloaking technology.
+The Raider is the most advanced ship in the arsenal, outfitted with cloaking technology.
 They are expensive but have the firepower of a Battleship and shielding of a Cruiser.

 **Stealth Roll**